chainloop-dev/docs/docs/getting-started/attestation-crafting.md

 `chainloop attestation init` supports the following options

+* `--token` robot account provided by the SecOps team.
+Alternatively, you can set the `CHAINLOOP_ROBOT_ACCOUNT` environment variable.
 * `--revision` of the contract (default: `latest`)
 * `--dry-run`; do not store the attestation in the Control plane, and do not fail if the runner context or required env variables can not be resolved.
 Useful for development (default: `false`)